IASG/CTFBot/README.md

 This is a bot that will be run in the IASG discord server to help with maintaining CTFs.
 The bot is currently running on [botshard.com](https://botshard.com) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
 Both on the free tier, of a personal account.

+## Deployment

+Currently, the bot is deployed on [botshard.com](https://botshard.com) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
+Both on the free tier, of a personal account.
+Right now, code is being manually added to botshard, along with a manual addition of `.env` for secrets, and a manual restart of the bot.
+The secrets shouldn't be changing often, and the automatic update and restart of the bot on new code push would be nice though.

 ## Database info

 The database is a MongoDB with a database of `ctf_passwords` and a collection of `passwords`.
 The `passwords` collection has the following schema: